 National Guard Assists in Equitable Distribution Efforts

 ADPH is making a concerted effort to reach vulnerable communities with the state’s vaccine supply.
 The effort is intended to reach those at the lowest rank on the Social Vulnerability Index.
-Since Tuesday, March 23, Alabama National Guard members have served as vaccinators in 24 mostly rural counties in the Black Belt and Wiregrass areas of the state.
-Two different, units rotated up to 1,000-dose-a-day walk-up or drive-thru clinics, moving from one county to the next each day, visiting four counties each in a span of four days (Tuesday – Friday).
-After three weeks of rotating clinics, the units returned to the same locations for second shots.
-The first-shot clinics ended April 9.
-The second-dose clinics, which began April 13, ended April 30.
-Hale County has a second dose clinic on May 6.
-The second-dose clinics also have doses of the Johnson & Johnson vaccine available for anyone who has not received any vaccine.
-NEW: Beginning May 10, smaller National Guard teams will travel to each of the state’s eight public health districts for mobile clinics.
+Earlier, Alabama National Guard members served as vaccinators in 24 mostly rural counties in the Black Belt and Wiregrass areas of the state.
+Since May 10, smaller National Guard teams have been traveling to each of the state’s eight public health districts for mobile clinics.

 COUNTY HEALTH DEPARTMENTS

 To facilitate expansion of the Alabama Vaccine Allocation Plan, ADPH operates an online portal that allows Alabamians to check their vaccination eligibility and make appointments for COVID-19 vaccinations at county health departments.
 The department asks that Alabamians cancel appointments at health departments if they receive shots from another provider.
 The portal also provides up-to-date information about drive-through and walk-in clinics being offered.
-NEW: Beginning May 3, the county health departments in the southwest part of the state will offer free walk-in Moderna vaccine clinics, no appointment needed.
-The Jefferson County Health Department is operating a drive-through, appointment-only vaccination sites at the Birmingham-Shuttlesworth International Airport and the Birmingham Crossplex.
-The Mobile County Health Department is having second-dose vaccine events May 3 (Alabama Cruise Terminal), May 18 (1st Baptist Church of Mobile) and May 24 (Little Rock AME Zion Church, Grand Bay).
+NEW Beginning June 1, the county health departments in the east central portion of the state are offering free walk-in Moderna vaccine clinics, no appointment needed.
+The same has been true in the southwest part of the state since May 3.
+The Jefferson County Health Department updated its vaccine site list June 1.
+Find the Mobile County Health Department clinics at the link.

 Quarantine for Vaccinated Individuals; Health Recommendations